 In this section, I have outlined the intellectual path and primary concerns which were quintessentially Ruskin's.
-In so doing, I have tried to suggest some reasons why many of his ideas might still be relevant to those of us who continue to tick away our decreasing number of minutes on this wonderful, troubled planet.
-At the least, I trust I have provided a context for sensing what Sir Kenneth Clark-who, decades later, followed Ruskin as Slade Professor of Fine Art at Oxford, and hosted the acclaimed BBC television series, "Civilization"-meant when he wrote in the introduction to Ruskin Today, his compilation of some of the Brantwood master's most remarkable passages, that, for "almost fifty years, to read Ruskin was accepted as proof of the possession of a soul (p. xiii)."27
+In so doing, I hope that I have suggested some reasons why many of his ideas might still be relevant to many of us who continue to tick away our decreasing number of minutes on this wonderful but troubled planet.
+At the least, I trust I have provided a context for sensing what Sir Kenneth Clark-who, decades later, followed Ruskin as Slade Professor of Fine Art at Oxford and hosted the acclaimed BBC television series, "Civilization"-meant when he wrote in the introduction to Ruskin Today, his compilation of some of the Brantwood master's most remarkable passages, that, for "almost fifty years, to read Ruskin was accepted as proof of the possession of a soul (p. xiii)."31